whl1729/note/computer/cpp/primer/17_specialized_library_facilities.md

 12. In general, we are guaranteed to be able to put back at most one value before the next read.
 That is, we are not guaranteed to be able to call putback or unget successively without an intervening read operation.

-13. the iostream header defines a const named EOF that we can use to test if the value returned from get is end-of-file.
+13. The iostream header defines a const named EOF that we can use to test if the value returned from get is end-of-file.
 It is essential that we use an int to hold the return from these functions.

-14. Multi-Byte Low-Level IO Operations
+14. ***Multi-Byte Low-Level IO Operations***
 ```
 is.get(sink, size, delim)  // leaves the delim as the next char of the istream
 is.getline(sink, size, delim)  // reads and discard the delim